 The charity was initially set up in 1907 by two sisters, Mrs E B Guard and Ms Agnes Grant.
 They cycled around Plymouth collecting stray cats and later moved on to helping dogs.

-As animal numbers grew they set up a shelter in the city centre run solely by dedicated volunteers, which was officially named as the Plymouth Devonport and Stonehouse Dogs’ and Cats’ home in 1908.
+As animal numbers grew they set up a shelter in the city centre run solely by dedicated volunteers, which was officially named as the Plymouth Devonport and Stonehouse Dogs & Cats Home in 1908.

 A photo from early in the Home’s history

-In 1999 a new 11 acre site was opened at Gables Farm.
-The charity was renamed Gables Farm Dogs & Cats Home in 2000 as it was found that many people thought that the local council funded the organisation due to reference of the city’s name.
-Since then the Home has grown into a state of the art animal Home with specialist staff and facilities.
-The charity was given a new charity number 1127194 in 2008 when the charity became incorporated.
+In 1999 a new purpose built 11 acre site was opened at Gables Farm – our current location.
+The charity was renamed Gables Farm Dogs & Cats Home in 2000, as it was found that many people thought that the local council funded the organisation due to reference of the city’s name.
+The charity was given a new charity number 1127194 in 2008, when the charity became incorporated.

 We enforce a strict non-euthanasia policy, which means no healthy animal in our care is put to sleep.
 We’re also committed to providing the best environment possible.
 Our 11 acre site ensures that Gables cats and dogs have the most modern accommodation facilities available which in turn helps reduce certain behavioural problems that can develop amongst animals in care.